 Oh boy.
 Where do we go with this?

-So having Monsoon, someone who put these gimmicks over on the mic for years is mind boggling.
+So having Monsoon, someone who put these gimmicks over on the mic for years, question that is mind boggling.

 There’s a similar moment on the previous week’s Raw; there is a match with Barry Windham, well, it’s The Stalker which is his current gimmick.
 Some guy with camouflage face paint who hails from “The Environment”.
 During his match one Stone Cold Steve Austin joins Kevin Kelly on the mic, and refers to Windham by name: